EamonKavanagh/blog/README.md

-These files are the code for a personal blog which was used to teach me about web development.
+#Blog

+This is a general purpose personal blog built in Python2.7 on top of Google App Engine, webapp2, and Jinja2.
+It includes a secure login system as well as blog and comment posting.
+While not very exciting it was a great way to learn more about web development and online user security.